 Where you will succeed, others without our training may fail.

 Tuition – $95.00 per person

-Emphasis is on building a strong foundation in basic fire construction including one-match and flint (Ferro Rod) strikers technique.
+Emphasis is on building a strong foundation in basic fire construction including one-match and flint (Ferro Rod) strike technique.
 Participants learn and practice with hands-on instruction for successful fire making in extreme wet conditions.

 More • Camp Info

 - Registration: please register for the courses of your choice as soon as possible.
 This helps us with course preparation.
-All students are required to sign a camp policy, medical, and liability release form to participate.
+All students are required to sign a camp policy, medical, and liability release Form to participate.
 Students under 18 must have a parent or legal guardian’s signature on all forms

 - Duration: varies, see course descriptions

 - Schedule: survival courses begin at 9:00 am and end at 3:30 pm (PST) on the first day, 2:00 pm on last day

 - Location: Oregon Coast, four hours south of Portland; an hour and a half drive southwest of Eugene; a half hour north of Coos Bay; and, a half hour south of Florence.
 Upon completed registration directions to Course location will be made available